Rachel Carson Healthy Planet Award

 A new, national award for emerging leaders in sustainability and community development.

 The Rachel Carson Healthy Planet Award will be awarded to one deserving student nominated from each high school and community college across the United States who embodies the spirit of Rachel Carson in his or her dedication to sustainability and community development.
-Students must be nominated by a teacher, school counselor or advisor, and nominations are due by June 1, 2017.
+Students must be nominated by a teacher, school counselor or advisor, and nominations are due by May 1 each year.

 Rachel Carson healthy Planet AwardWinners of the Rachel Carson Healthy Planet Award receive: